Skip to main content

 Section 811 Rental Assistance Program

-For extremely low-income persons with an accompanying disability, this program provides long-term rental assistance if you live in a specific metropolitan area.
+For extremely low-income persons with a disability, this program provides long-term rental assistance in certain metropolitan areas.

 Assistance in Transition from Homelessness

-Helping people find housing & jobs, get an education, and connect to primary healthcare.
+This program helps people find housing and employment and connect to primary healthcare services.

 The Health Community Collaborative